Coccydynia: Non-surgical treatment

 Since sitting on the affected area may aggravate the condition, a cushion with a cutout at the back under the coccyx is recommended.
 If there is tailbone pain with bowel movements, then stool softeners and increased fiber in the diet may help.
 Anti-inflammatory medications such as NSAIDS may be prescribed.

 If the pain persists, other treatments may be applied.
 Manual treatment is carried out by repeated massage of the muscles attached to the coccyx, via the anus.
 Such treatment is usually given by an intimate partner, chiropractor, osteopath or physical therapist.
 Thiele applied this treatment to a series of 169 coccydynia patients, and reported 63% cured.

 Orthopaedic surgeons commonly inject corticosteroids into the painful joint.
 Maigne and Tamalet applied this treatment to 86 patients under fluoroscopic guidance.
 Two months after the injection, 50% of the patients with luxation or hypermobility were improved or healed, but only 27% of the patients with no visible abnormality improved.
 Where an abnormality had been found, and injection relieved the pain, the abnormality remained but ceased to be painful.

 Temporary or permanent nerve blocks are sometimes applied in cases of coccydynia.
-Foye et al reported that repeated temporary nerve blocks by injection at the ganglion impar could give relief in a number of cases, and occasionally a single injection was sufficient.
+Foye et al. reported that repeated temporary nerve blocks by injection at the ganglion impar could give relief in a number of cases, and occasionally a single injection was sufficient.

 Surgical treatment

 If non-surgical treatments fail to relieve the pain, or in cases of cancer, surgery to remove the coccyx (coccygectomy) may be required.
-In cases where pain persists after surgery, standard drugs for chronic pain, such as tri-cyclic anti-depressants, may help alleviate the pain.
+In cases where pain persists after surgery, standard drugs for chronic pain, such as tricyclic antidepressants, may help alleviate the pain.

 Prevention or to ease coccyx pain

 Body positioning and alignment is significant for producing less stress in the coccyx region.
 Bad posture can influence coccyx pain.
-People may not realize that they are over stressing their coccyx while doing daily activities.
+People may not realize that they are over-stressing their coccyx while doing daily activities.
 Pain in the coccyx can be caused from many incidents like falling, horseback riding, or even sitting on hard surfaces for a long period of time.
-The main focus is to prevent coccyx pain from occurring, by correcting everyday activities that contribute to tailbone pain.
-You can take hot or cold water baths.
-Have a stream of hot or cold water run down your back continuously if pain becomes unbearable.
-Use cold water if pain persists.
-Repeat the procedure in intervals of 5-6 minutes.
+The main focus is to prevent coccyx pain from occurring by correcting everyday activities that contribute to tailbone pain.
+Hot or cold water baths may help.
+Running a stream of hot or cold water down the back continuously may help if pain becomes unbearable.
+Cold water can be used if pain persists, with the procedure repeated in intervals of 5–6 minutes.